Chapter 9 : Love rule #9

 “What’s going on with you two?”
 I asked when I was sure I’d gotten my emotions under control.

 “Nothing,” they said in unison, and I was even more annoyed.
 I sighed and looked away, noticing a paper sticking out of Sophie’s bag.
 I reached over and grabbed it, unfurling the front page.

 “No!”
-Callie yelled, and I hushed her.
-I didn’t want her to disturb Dad, and if I wanted to read the Prophet then I was going to read the Prophet.
+Callie hissed, and I hushed her.
+I didn’t want her to disturb Dad, and if I wanted to read the Prophet then I was going to read the damn Prophet.

 “Maybe that isn’t a good idea,” Sophie said in a small voice, and I rolled my eyes.
 I’d been reading about my family in the paper for the last two weeks, and mine and Hugo’s cafeteria conversation had already been well documented.
 But this title made my eyes widen.